ABOUT OUR FOUNDER

 Building Bridges among the Eight Great Powers

 During the 80s and 90s, Thunder Strikes traveled, studied and taught with shamans and wise Elders all over the world including the Americas, Europe, and in Burkina Faso (Africa).
+This was a dynamic time in which people from many traditions around the world openly shared the beauty of their medicine with others, with no concern about “appropriation” or who was “entitled” to what knowledge.

 In 1986, Thunder Strikes and his wife Nightbird founded the Deer Tribe Metis Medicine Society – a non-profit international gathering together circle for sharing the Sweet Medicine SunDance teachings with all interested seekers.
 The headquarters were moved from California to Arizona in 1992, where the Rainbow Powers Center was established so knowledge from the Sweet Medicine SunDance path and other lineage traditions could continue to be shared.